Selwyn Community Education

 Testimonials

-Testimonial from Te Reo student in 2022: I have found Level One and now, Level Two, Te Reo Maori with our tutor, Kingi, to be a life-changing experience.
+Testimonial from Te Reo student in 2022: I have found Level One and now, Level Two, Te Reo Maori to be a life-changing experience.
 After years of awkwardness and embarrassment, I can now attempt to join in when there is a Karakia or someone greets or farewells me.
 I see Maori written around our city and can try to pronounce it without reinventing it!
-Kingi is humble, highly sensitive, and manages to gently lead us forward as a group.
-There is laughter, warmth and respect as we experience manakitanga and learn from his cultural practice.
+There is laughter, warmth and respect as we experience manakitanga and learn from this cultural practice.
 I wish I had grown up experiencing this kind of holistic teaching.
-Selwyn has a gem in this tutor.
-I am also impressed with how Kingi manages the provided texts, which are in need of some sensitive corrections.
-He negotiates errors swiftly and without criticism which I find very gracious.
-As a past visiting lecturer, (not Maori by ethnicity) in Maori Art for the Auckland Teachers College many years ago, Kingi represents hope for to me.
-Thank you to Selwyn for making his skills available.
-I will be back for more.

 Powered by Arlo training & Event Software